 - Supervision of PhD research;

-- Acquisition of research funding from outside sources;
+- Acquisition of research funding;

 - Representation of the field to external audiences and media;

-- Active participation in the running of the institution.
+- Active participation in running the institution.

 - PhD degree in philosophy;

 - Publication record in practical philosophy commensurate with career stage;

 - Teaching experience in practical philosophy and commitment to high-quality teaching practice;